GonzaloChacon/ng-spotify-playlist/README.md

 This is a Angular front end project that communicates with the  [Spotify Web API](https://developer.spotify.com/web-api/) and lets you modify your user playlists.
 You will need to login through the ***Spotify interface***, and once authenticated, you will be able to:

+- Log into your Spotify account
-- Create and unsubscribe from playlists
+- Create, edit and unsubscribe from your playlists
 - Add or remove tracks
 - Search tracks, albums or artists in Spotify database

-> ***NOTE:*** This is a work in progress, just started and far from finished.
-> I'm just playing around with the Spotify API and also messing around with some javascript :)
+> ***NOTE:*** This is a work in progress.
+I'm just playing around with the Spotify API and also messing around with some javascript :)

 > ***TODO:***
 > - Create UI for both desktop and mobile
-> - Complete Unit Tests
 > - ...SOME MORE STUFF I DON'T KNOW YET!

 ## About this project

 This porject was intended to implement only the basic dependencies necesary to run Angular framework.
-All services, components and features are custom made, the idea is to play a little with some concepts and not rely in libraries.
+All services, components and features are custom made (check [App Features](doc/Features.md)), the idea is to play a little with some concepts and not rely in libraries.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli).

 #### ***- Install***
 Clone repo and run `npm install` (Make sure to have installed Node and NPM before).